port-labs/port-docs/docs/software-catalog/page/page.md

 ### Filter

-Filtering a table is done using the following menu:
+You can filter a table by using the following menu:

 ![Table filter menu marked](../../../static/img/software-catalog/pages/TableFilterMenu.png)

-You can define any filtering operator with a suitable value, in order to filter anything.
+To filter, you can define any filtering operator with a suitable value.

-You can filter according to one or many fields while setting the relation between each field filter: `And/Or`.
+You can filter one or more values while setting the relation between each field filter with a: `And/Or`.

 ### Sort

-Sorting the table is done on the following menu:
+You can sort the table on the following menu:

 ![Table sort menu marked](../../../static/img/software-catalog/pages/TableSortMenu.png)

 You can sort by one or more fields of any kind.

 :::tip
-Sorting a specific column can be done by clicking on the column title.
+To sort a specific column, click on the column title.
 :::

 ### Hide

-Hiding table columns is done on the following menu:
+You can hide table columns on the following menu:

 ![Table hide menu marked](../../../static/img/software-catalog/pages/TableHideMenu.png)

 You can decide whether each field is viewable to users or not.

 :::tip
-We highly recommend hiding irrelevant data from users, in order to provide them a clean work environment with few irrelevant distractions.
+We highly recommend hiding irrelevant data from users, to provide them with a clean work environment, relieving them from any irrelevant distractions.
 :::

 ### Group By

-Grouping by Entities is done on the following menu:
+You can group by Entities on the following menu:

 ![Table group by menu marked](../../../static/img/software-catalog/pages/TableGroupByMenu.png)

 You can group results according to any field in the table.

 :::tip
-Group by is recommended when you want to create custom views for users, such as Microservices by Owners.
+Group by is recommended when you want to create custom views for users, such as "microservices by owners".

 Just create your `group by` setting, add additional viewing settings if needed, and [save a new page](#saving-new-pages) from the custom view.
 :::

 ### Search

 We provide a free text search option on tables.
-Searching on a table is available on the left side of the top bar:
+To search on a table, click the left side of the top bar:

 ![Table search bar marked](../../../static/img/software-catalog/pages/TableSearchBar.png)